-Whether you know someone who waits in line at the bookstore for a new release, or have a friend who just enjoys a flipping through photographs, we’ve rounded up the must-reads for everyone on your list.
+Whether you know someone who reads every book on the best seller list, or you have a friend who just enjoys flipping through photographs, we’ve rounded up the must-reads for everyone on your list.

 Photos courtesy of Chapters Indigo